jasonkawalec/bald-eagle-wintering/index.md

 ## Frequency of Bald Eagle Reports on eBird in Winter 2022-2023 and Summer 2023

+In the following two maps, a frequency value of **0** indicates that no bald eagles were reported in all eBird checklists within the 5km x 5km cell while a frequency value of **1** indicates that at least one bald eagle was observed in all eBird checklists within the cell.
+All No Data cells indicate that there were no eBird checklists recorded in the cell.

 ![Bald Eagle Frequency Maps](frequency_raster_bald_eagle_maps.png)

 ## Interactive Map of Bald Eagle Observations Over Time